coreperf/rejit/README.md

-Rejit is a regular expression JIT compiler.
+Rejit is a prototype regular expression JIT compiler.
 It currently only supports the x86_64 architecture.

 For more detailed information about rejit, more benchmarks and some explanation of its mechanisms please see (TODO(write and link to article)).